White Mold Growing On My Potting Soil?

 But I am comfortable with my soil and I plan to not let it develop such a humid/moist environment in the future.

-If you buy soil and it has mold, according to these sources below, that shows it is alive and doing well.
+If you buy soil and it has white fuzzy mold, that shows it is alive and doing well.
 Just let it get some sun and air and you are gold!